ugnelis/ugnelis.github.io/content/blog/cuda-10-1-anaconda-tensorflow-on-linux-mint-19-3/index.md

 author: Ugnius Malūkas
 ---

 In order to install *TensorFlow* for *Nvidia* GPU (418.x+), *Nvidia CUDA* is needed. *TensorFlow* (2.1.0+) only supports *Nvidia CUDA* 10.1.
-That is why the newiest *CUDA* version cannot be used here.
+That is why the newest *CUDA* version cannot be used here.

 I use *Anaconda* because it helps to separate *Python* versions from system ones and manage dependencies without writing them into *Linux* system folders.

 ### Install CUDA
 #### Installation

 Be sure that you have already installed Nvidia GPU drivers.
-My recommendation install it trough Driver Manager.
+My recommendation is to install it through the Driver Manager.

 If you need to install CUDA, cuDNN and TensorRT without APT repository, follow this tutorial: [Install CUDA 10.1 without APT repistory on Linux Mint 19.3](/blog/install-cuda-without-apt-repo-on-linux-mint/).